2021 Interprovincial Exam

 If you have appropriate out-of-province certification that is current and in good standing, you may be eligible to write the Interprovincial Exam to obtain master electrician certification in Alberta.

 If you hold an equivalent certification issued by another province, you do not need to be tested on technical knowledge.
-However, you are required to pass the Jurisprudence Exam, which tests knowledge of roles and responsibilities of a Master Electrician under Alberta legislation.
+However, you are required to pass the Interprovincial Exam, which tests knowledge of roles and responsibilities of a Master Electrician under Alberta legislation.

 - A Canadian-issued journeyman electrician certification held for a minimum of three years, and one of the following additional qualifications:

 - British Columbia Electrical Field Safety Representative (FSR) certification*, or

 *If you hold FSR B, your Master Electrician license will hold the same voltage restriction.

 The Council does not assess credentials from other countries.
 Individuals who have credentials from outside of Canada should reach out to Alberta’s Apprenticeship and Industry Training program.

 About the 2021 Interprovincial Exam:

 - open book (Council permitted materials only)

 If you are approved, the cost to write the exam is $150.00.
 The total cost of the exam and the prequalification review, $200.00, is the same as the cost of the full 7-hour master electrician exam.
 In both cases, the cost is applied to your first year of certification as a master electrician.